-The list of required vaccines for a U.S. green card (lawful permanent residence) has been lengthened to include the COVID-19 or coronavirus vaccine, per U.S. government guidance to civil surgeons.
-For immigrant visa applicants who are opposed to receiving this vaccination, three options exist, all of which are described below.
+The list of required vaccines for a U.S. green card (lawful permanent residence) includes the COVID-19 or coronavirus vaccine, per U.S. government guidance to civil surgeons.
+For immigrant visa applicants who are opposed to receiving this vaccination, three options exist, including:

-It's important to note that these are not new options, but a use of existing law in a new situation.
+It's important to note that these are not new options, but apply existing law to a relatively new situation.
 Also see USCIS's September 14, 2021 Policy Alert discussing this topic.

 The U.S. government has carved out exceptions for people who:

 You would need to take steps to prove your qualification for the exception you seek to claim.
 See a lawyer with any questions.